-Deja is a chemist currently working on her PhD in analytical chemistry.
-She graduated from Louisiana State University in 2019 with a bachelor’s degree in chemistry where she did research for one year in surface science, specifically studying the characterization of gold nanoparticles encapsulated with porphyrins.
-Deja was born in North Carolina but eventually moved to Louisiana where she was raised to enjoy and love the Cajun culture.
-In August 2019 she entered the PhD program at the University of New Orleans where she joined the Zito lab.
-Here, she began enchaining her analytical capabilities by being a member of the Chemical Analysis and Mass Spectrometry (CAMS) facility.
+Deja is a graduate student working on her Ph.D. in analytical chemistry at the University of New Orleans.
+She graduated from Louisiana State University in 2019 with a bachelor’s degree in chemistry.
+As an undergraduate, she spent a year in surface science, specifically studying the characterization of gold nanoparticles encapsulated with porphyrins.
+Deja was born in North Carolina but eventually moved to Louisiana, where she was raised to enjoy and love the Cajun culture.
+In August 2019, she entered the Ph.D. program at the University of New Orleans, where she joined the Zito lab.
+She began enhancing her analytical capabilities by collaborating with colleagues in the Chemical Analysis and Mass Spectrometry (CAMS) facility.
 Deja assists scientists and junior faculty throughout Southeast Louisiana by building methods and running environmental samples using CAMS advanced analytical instrumentation.
-Her first project is to quantify neonicotinoids in the complex water samples.
-She is utilizing liquid chromatography coupled with mass spectrometry to develop a method to separate, detect and quantify them in complex mixtures.
+Her first project is to quantify persistent organic pollutants (POPs) in fish tissue samples.
+She is utilizing gas chromatography with electron capture detection to develop a method to separate, detect and quantify them in complex mixtures.
 Along with research, Deja also enjoys teaching and building relationships with undergraduates to spread her passion for Chemistry.

-Graduate Student, Ph.D.
+Graduate Student, M.S.

-Undergraduate Student, Tolmas Scholar
+Undergraduate Student, McNair and Tolmas Scholar